Family ancestry search guide

 You can also change search details if you did not find what you wanted.

-If you select "continue searching", you will be taken back to the family history search page with no search details selected.
+If you select 'continue searching', you will be taken back to the family history search page to start a new search.

 Ordering certificates

-You can buy a physical copy of a birth, death or marriage certificate.
+You can buy a print or digital copy of a birth, death or marriage certificate.
+Certificates will be listed as either:

 How to order